⚠️ Common Mistakes Self-Employed Borrowers Make — what to avoid before you apply.

 Profit & Loss Loans

 Some loan programs allow self-employed borrowers to qualify using a Profit & Loss statement prepared by a tax professional, rather than relying solely on personal tax returns.
-This can reflect a more accurate picture of your business income.

 P&L Statement